ThoughtWorksInc/Binding.scala/README.md

 [![Scaladoc](https://javadoc.io/badge/com.thoughtworks.binding/binding_2.12.svg?label=scaladoc)](https://javadoc.io/page/com.thoughtworks.binding/binding_2.12/latest/com/thoughtworks/binding/index.html)
 [![Latest version](https://index.scala-lang.org/thoughtworksinc/Binding.scala/latest.svg)](https://index.scala-lang.org/thoughtworksinc/binding.scala)

-**Binding.scala** is a data-binding framework for [Scala](http://www.scala-lang.org/), running on both JVM and [Scala.js](http://www.scala-js.org/).
+**Binding.scala** is a data-binding library for [Scala](http://www.scala-lang.org/), running on both JVM and [Scala.js](http://www.scala-js.org/).

-Binding.scala can be used as a **reactive templating language** in both web and [desktop](https://github.com/ThoughtWorksInc/Binding.scala/wiki/FXML) GUI development.
-It enables you use native XHTML and FXML literal syntax to create reactive DOM nodes and JavaFX components, which are able to automatically change whenever the data source changes.
+Binding.scala can be used as the basis of UI frameworks, however latest Binding.scala 12.x does not contain any build-in UI frameworks any more.
+For creating reactive HTML UI, you may want to check out [html.scala](https://github.com/GlasslabGames/html.scala), which is an UI framework based on Binding.scala, and it is also the successor of previously built-in [dom](https://javadoc.io/page/com.thoughtworks.binding/dom_sjs0.6_2.12/latest/com/thoughtworks/binding/dom.html) library.

 See [Binding.scala • TodoMVC](http://todomvc.com/examples/binding-scala/) or [ScalaFiddle DEMOs](https://github.com/ThoughtWorksInc/Binding.scala/wiki/ScalaFiddle-DEMOs) as examples for common tasks when working with Binding.scala.

 ## Comparison to other reactive web frameworks

-Binding.scala has more features and less concepts than other reactive web frameworks like [ReactJS](https://facebook.github.io/react/).
+Binding.scala and html.scala has more features and less concepts than other reactive web frameworks like [ReactJS](https://facebook.github.io/react/).

 <table>
   <thead>